Apache Nitrogen Products: Railroad

 The plant operated a narrow-gauge railroad to move material around the complex.
-The length of track was 1.857 mile in 1922.
+The track length was 1.857 mile in 1922.
 It was a three-foot gauge railway.
-Because of the risk of sparks causing an explosion in a dynamite manufacturing plant, freight was initially pulled by mules.
+Because of the risk of sparks causing an explosion in a dynamite manufacturing plant, mules initially pulled freight.
 The mules were later replaced with fireless locomotives manufactured by H.K.
 Porter Company.
 Apache Powder purchased seven of these locomotives, which could run for an hour on 400 °F steam after being charged at a boiler located a safe distance away from the working areas of the complex.

 The company was connected to the national rail network by a 1.3 mile long spur to the nearby El Paso and Southwestern Railroad.

 Present location of six of the Porter 0-4-0 locomotives:

 Incidents

 In 1923, an explosion killed four workers and injured another.
 It was the first disaster since the plant opened.
 Five small buildings and a warehouse were destroyed.

-In 1927, 3000 lb of nitroglycerine exploded at the place destroying several buildings.
+In 1927, 3000 lb of nitroglycerine exploded at the place, destroying several buildings.
 The explosion was heard for miles but caused no injuries.
 An operator noticed a problem and initiated a warning system; he and other workers were able to run to safety before the explosion.

 In 2014, 52,000 lb of anhydrous ammonia slammed into multiple ANPI employees and one contractor.
 This incident would lead to them being fined $1,500,000 in 2018 by the EPA.

 Superfund site

 The United States Environmental Protection Agency (EPA) has designated the site as a Superfund site due to pollution of hazardous material contaminations requiring a long-term response to clean up.
 The site includes approximately 9 sqmi or 945 acre and contains groundwater contaminated with arsenic, fluoride, nitrate, and perchlorate.
 In addition, soil is contaminated with arsenic, antimony, barium, beryllium, chromium, lead, manganese, nitrate, 2,4-DNT, 2,6-DNT, lead, vanadium pentoxide, paraffins, and TNT from the commercial production of chemicals.

-The EPA finalized a treatment plan in 1994 which called for contaminated water to be pumped out and evaporated, as well as some treatment via wetlands and aquifer recharge.
-Contaminated soils were either contained on-site and capped or excavated and removed to off-site disposal.
-All construction work was completed in 2008 and the area was classified as "Ready for Reuse and Redevelopment" in 2010.
+The EPA finalized a treatment plan in 1994 which called for contaminated water to be pumped out and evaporated and some treatment via wetlands and aquifer recharge.
+Contaminated soils were contained on-site, capped or excavated, and removed to off-site disposal.
+All construction work was completed in 2008, and the area was classified as "Ready for Reuse and Redevelopment" in 2010.